recycledhuman/reportmerge/README.md

 C. One or more students have blanks where their classrooms should be or don't show up at all
   1. Check the courseandteacher.csv for the student and see if they have a class in the current semester
     a. if they do not have a class they are ignored for the totalling of the student visits

-Build in file size limiter
-Add script to folder for testing
-Set up folder for holding scratch data